ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

-To get the most value out of these constructs, the authors recommend that type kinds be used universally except when the extra compatibility described above is needed (like low level helper functions.)
+To get the most value out of these constructs, the authors recommend that type kinds be used universally except when the extra compatibility described above is needed (like low-level helper functions).

 Importantly, type kind can be applied to object types as well, allowing `object<dict>` to be distinct from `object<list>`.

-At run time the kind information is lost.
-But it does find it's way into the JSON output so external tools also get to see the kinds.
+At runtime, the kind information is lost.
+But it does find its way into the JSON output so external tools also get to see the kinds.

 ### Nullability